Michael Groß (politician)

 Michael Groß (born 26 July 1956) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2009.

 Political career

-Groß became member of the Bundestag in the 2009 German federal election, representing the Recklinghausen II district.
+Groß became a member of the Bundestag in the 2009 German federal election, representing the Recklinghausen II district.
 He is a member of the Committee on Legal Affairs and Consumer Protection, the Budget Committee and the Audit Committee.
-On the Budget Committee, he serves as his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Labour and Social Affairs.
+On the Budget Committee, he serves as his parliamentary group's rapporteur on the annual budget for the Federal Ministry of Labour and Social Affairs.